Phone Support (M-F 9am-6pm): 0845 862 0346

 If you don’t fancy the idea of driving your car across Europe or taking the ferry, or if you’re simply importing a car and can’t be there to drive it yourself, there are a number of options open to you.

-Single Trailer: If you need a bespoke service to transport your car, or need to move a vehicle that is currently un-roadworthy then your best option might be a dedicated flatbed or towing transport.
+Single Trailer: If you need a bespoke car transport to Norway service, or need to move a vehicle that is currently un-roadworthy then your best option might be a dedicated flatbed or towing transport.
 The benefit of this type of company is that it generally offers the most flexible type of service, this flexibility comes at a cost however – single transporters are among the most expensive ways to ship an auto.

 Driven service: Instead of making the trip to Norway yourself you could always hire a trade plate driver to deliver it for you.
 These individuals make their living by delivering cars all over the place, and if they have a reason to be in Norway then you could find a very good deal.
 The temporary nature of trade plates means that you don’t have to worry about road tax.